clintropolis/druid/docs/content/operations/dump-segment.md

 ### Bit frequency dumps
-When the `--dump bitfrequency` option is supplied, this tool will dump the frequency each bit position is set to 0 or 1 and the total number of values in the specified columns (`LONG`, `FLOAT`, `DOUBLE`, and single value `STRING` bitmap index columns are currently supported).
+When the `--dump bitfrequency` option is supplied, this tool will dump the frequency each bit position is set to 0 or 1 and the total number of values in the specified columns (`LONG`, `FLOAT`, `DOUBLE`, and single value `STRING` integer value columns are currently supported).
 Output contains a field for each column analyzed, which provides count, type, and the frequencies that bits are set (in array order).
+Output may be anonymized with `--anonymize-bitfrequency` to enable sharing results without providing too much insight into data schema other than column type

 Sample output:
 ```